VTTI/Driving-Environment-Detection/Readme.md

 </pre>

+## Models
-## Model 1 : Baseline built on resnext50 backbone

-To run the model use the configs/config_baseline.yaml file as input to --config flag and follow the steps below.
+1. Baseline built on resnext50 backbone : To run the model use the configs/config_baseline.yaml file as input to --config flag and run.

+2. Baseline_2 built on Vision Transofrmer backbone : This model is in progress.

+### To run the code
 <pre>
 cd /opt/app
 python main.py \